xziyue/latex3-tutorial-latex-source/README.md

 A LaTeX version of this tutorial can be modified by the LaTeX community.

+## Document options

+- `\ExportExamples`: if activated, the examples will be exported to `./examples`
+- `\UseMintedHighlighting`: if activated, the `minted` package will be used for syntax highlighting

 ## Example Environment (latexsample)

 By default, the `latexsample` environment will generate an anonymous LaTeX example that is executed and exported.